shouvik27/Advanced-Deep-Learning/README.md

 # Advanced-Deep-Learning
-These repo consists of multiple dvanced deep learning topics and respective projects on it.
+These repo consists of multiple advanced deep learning topics and respective projects on it.